Kostyuk-Ruslan/otus-linux/work17_Backup/README.md

 Remote: Using a pure-python msgpack!
 This will result in lower performance.
 Enter new passphrase:
 Enter same passphrase again:
-Do you want your passphrase to be displayed for verification? [yN]: y Your passphrase (between double-quotes): "B77z3z4q2" Make sure the passphrase displayed above is exactly what you wanted.
+Do you want your passphrase to be displayed for verification? [yN]: n Make sure the passphrase displayed above is exactly what you wanted.

 By default repositories initialized with this version will produce security